 Tirol Box is a completely new and innovative monthly subscription box bringing high-quality and handmade products from the Tirolean mountains and valleys to Tirol lovers in many European countries.
 Each box contains 5 to 12 products, ranging from lifestyle, home decor, beauty/wellbeing to food and drink items.
 Subscribers travel through exciting monthly themes, the amount of boxes is limited.
 Tirol Box basic, on the other hand, is a smaller subscription box offering a little taste of what Tirol has to offer, including 7 to 8 daily essentials from Tirol.

 I came up with the idea for the Tirol Box at the start of 2016.
-Together with my partner Ashley Wiggins, we developed the brand as it can be seen now in live mode.
+Together with my partner Ashley Wiggins, we developed the corporate identity as it can be seen now in live mode.
 We co-operate with 25 fantastic companies from Tirol, from small like Floberry or Alpenschick to big like Riedel or Swarovski, to create wonderful boxes each month.
 Offering high-quality, amazing products – many of them unknown in many delivery countries – and a unique customer experience from the order process to the unpacking of the box are very important to us.

 Update 23 February 2017: After an intense development, start-up and launch phase, I pull out of the operational business and the management of Tirol Box per 1 March 2017.
 I fully focus on my core business HCG corporate designs again, however will still be available for Tirol Box in terms of design and consulting support.

-The logo shows the Serles mountain chain and "Tirol Box" in a handmade, natural font (Trattatello) - it looks classic, elegant and timeless and has a lot of space to breathe ("feeling free").
+The creative logo design shows the Serles mountain chain and "Tirol Box" in a handmade, natural font (Trattatello) - it looks classic, elegant and timeless and has a lot of space to breathe ("feeling free").
 At the same time, it shows roughness, authenticity and relates to handmade products.
 I slightly amended the Trattatello font to make it look more suitable for the branding: letters like R, X, L and O as well as the kerning were manually optimised.

 As regards the mountain shape, the Serles mountain was not only chosen for its location and visual greatness, but also the origin of its name.
 The myth goes that a brutally angry knight called Serles and his two sons were turned to stone after a farmer cursed them for their evil and barbaric tendencies.
 Where the knight’s castle once stood, now stands the Serles mountain with one large peak and two small peaks either side.
 Treating others with respect and kindness is true to our values, which is why the Serles fits perfectly to Tirol Box.

 When thinking of Tirol, natural colours like brown (earth), green (grass), yellow (flowers), grey (rocks) and blue (sky) come into place.
-The corporate colours of Tirol Box are reflecting all these things.
+The corporate colours of the Tirol Box brand design are reflecting all these things.
 At the same time, the colours shall be used in a way so they look elegant and timeless.
 This is why dark earth brown is used instead of black (wherever possible) and creme is used instead of white (wherever possible).
 Red is not used on purpose to not transport anything aggressive and unnatural.
 Tirol Box shall transport a feel of warmth and tranquility.

-The font "Trattatello" is used for the logo only.
+The font "Trattatello" is used for the creative logo design only.
 For everything else, the fonts "Source Serif Pro" and "Source Sans Pro" (developed by Adobe) are used.
 They are very modern looking fonts combining classical elegance with perfect readability on screen as well as paper.
 Another plus point is the very good visibility of serifs at a small font size; this comes in handy when placing text into social media posts for example.